- Most Popular Course!

 Yes, it actually is a good idea to eat light before a dive.
 However it is not recommended to have a full heavy meal before a dive.

-No, alcohol consumption is not recommended before scuba diving, and anyone who has consumed alcohol (or taken a narcotic) will not be allowed to board the boat.
+No, alcohol consumption is not recommended before scuba diving, and anyone who has consumed alcohol (or taken a narcotic of any kind) will not be allowed to board the boat.
 It is also recommended that you avoid drinking heavily the evening before diving.

 Here is some advice from PADI: